edalonzoh90/AWS-CICD/README.md

     aws configure --profile aws-devops
     aws s3 mb s3://aws-devops-cicd-dev --region us-east-1 --profile aws-devops
     aws s3api put-bucket-versioning --bucket aws-devops-cicd-dev --versioning-configuration Status=Enabled --region us-east-1 --profile aws-devops

+It's necessary to upload the code into the S3 bucket, to do that.
+**From Linux terminal from the folder where the appspec.yml is**

+    aws deploy push --application-name CodeDeployDev --s3-location s3://aws-devops-cicd-dev/codedeploy-dev/app.zip --ignore-hidden-files --region us-east-1 --profile aws-devops

 **Access key ID:** This info it's in the CICD-user_credentials.csv file
 **Secret access key:** This info it's in the CICD-user_credentials.csv file